 Install PHP

 In the final step of configuring LAMP/LEMP server, install PHP and its various extensions needed by Matomo.
-Use the followingapt-get
+Use the following apt-get

 command to install these PHP extensions.